SeaGL/organization/meetings/2026/20260617-cross-comm.md

 - Programming & Flow:
 - Promotion & Outreach: Mondays @ 6pm Pacific Time (Tuesdays @ 01:00 UTC)
 - Volunteers: 3rd Tuesdays @ 5:15pm Pacific Time (3rd Wednesdays @ 00:15 UTC)
-  - salt can't make next week

 ### Sign-off round (what's next, appreciations, suggestions)
 <!--
 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- alfredo: good to have a quick meeting, will make sure linux magazine gets updated information, but sen is doing all of the work, good to see everyone
-- matt: next up is postering this weekend, appreciate help with things
-- ryan: appreciate being welcomed to seeing how seagl comes together, will attend and help if have bandwidth
-- sen: have five ?? sitting on desk, about to fight with audacity
-- salt: appreciate short meeting, appreciate y'all

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)